Peiran Xiao

 Endogenous Segregation across Social Media Platforms

-Why are conspiracy theories rampant on some social media but snubbed on others?
-I study a model where agents receive binary private signals about a binary state with different accuracy (high or low) and want to learn the true state.
-Upon receiving private signals, they choose one of the two platforms, where they post their signals and read other users’ signals.
-I find there exists a separating equilibrium where agents are segregated by their initial private signals.
-Compared to pooling, segregation can decrease (increase) social welfare when the fraction of high-accuracy agents is large (small).
+Can echo chambers across social media platforms emerge endogenously?
+I study a model where rational agents segregate into different platforms because of uncertainty about others’ information accuracy.
+Agents with different accuracy (high or low) receive binary private signals about a binary state of the world and want to learn the true state.
+Upon receiving private signals, they choose one of the two platforms to post their signals and observe other users’ signals.
+Agents remain on the platforms in future periods and continue to observe others’ signals.
+I show a separating equilibrium exists where agents are segregated by their initial private signal and believe they are on the platform with more accurate users.
+Compared to pooling on the same platform, segregation can decrease social welfare because agents know other users’ signals will confirm their beliefs and therefore can learn little from these signals.